cwendorf/Sourcebook/R/index.md

 ## R Articles

+This index page provides links to the various materials available for using R to analyze examples.
+For teaching a statistics course, [a reogranized index](./index-topical.md) organizes the materials by topic (e.g., One Sample t Test, ANOVA, etc.) rather than by the goals of the page (i.e., Data Entry, Data Analysis, Annotated Output).

 ### Data Entry

 This chapter shows how to enter the data for most undergraduate level between-subjects and within-subjects research designs.